-- A PSR is a legislative requirement of the OHSA Section 7 of the O. Reg.
+- A PSR is a legislative requirement of the OHSA, Section 7 of the O. Reg.
 851 and is separate and distinct from other inspections that may be required.
 Other inspections could include but are not limited to those provided by CSA, ESA, TSSA, etc. - A PSR is not an approval process.
-The practitioner is not approving or certifying the equipment, structure, or process for safe use.
-The PSR is a report stating the condition of the equipment at the time of inspection which would include a statement as to whether the equipment, structure, or process is or is not compliant with the applicable standards and regulations.
+The practitioner is not approving or certifying the equipment, structure or process for safe use.
+The PSR is a report stating the condition of the equipment at the time of inspection, which would include a statement as to whether the equipment, structure or process is or is not compliant with the applicable standards and regulations.
 The PSR process should result in an objective report based upon applicable standards and regulations.
-The PEO advises that practitioners should not use the words, "safe" or "unsafe" but rather compliant or non-compliant when writing reports. - There is no requirement for the practitioner to return and verify that the non-compliances have been adequately mitigated (i.e. a "sign-off" letter).
-The OHSA is based on the internal responsibility system (IRS), whereby the client is responsible for the protection of their employees.
-To this end, it is required that the client implement appropriate measures to rectify the areas of non-compliance so that the equipment, structure, or process meets the applicable standards and regulations.
-The owner must document what they have done to achieve compliance.
+Practitioners are advised not to use the words "safe" or "unsafe" when writing reports but to use "compliant" or "non-compliant."

-- PSRs are limited to the circumstances and applicable provisions listed in the Table in Section 7 of O. Reg.
-851. There are many machines and processes that do not require a PSR, however; the employer is still obligated to meet all other sections of O. Reg.
-851. - Practitioners conducting the PSR cannot be responsible for any administrative controls implemented by the client. - Although it is outside the scope of the PSR, recommendations may be made with regard to these items, but responsibility for the implementation of these would rest with the client.
-Administrative controls and procedures could include (but are not limited to); emergency planning, training, preventative maintenance, teaching or set-up requirements, material feeding, safe operating procedures, safe loading and unloading procedures, risk assessment, safe work practices, lockout, permitto-work systems, supervisory control, personal protective equipment (PPE), housekeeping, warning signs, awareness barriers, ergonomics, etc. - While practitioners who undertake PSRs are responsible for identifying and addressing issues of non-compliance with the applicable sections of O. Reg.
+- There is no requirement for the practitioner to return and verify that the non-compliances have been adequately mitigated (i.e. a sign-off letter).
+The OHSA is based on the internal responsibility system, whereby the client is responsible for the protection of their employees.
+To this end, it is required that the client implement appropriate measures to rectify the areas of non-compliance so that the equipment, structure or process meets the applicable standards and regulations.
+The client must document what they have done to achieve compliance. - PSRs are limited to the circumstances and applicable provisions listed in the Table in Section 7 of O. Reg.
+851. Although there are many machines and processes that do not require a PSR, the employer is still obligated to meet all other sections of O. Reg.
+851. - Practitioners conducting the PSR cannot be responsible for any administrative controls implemented by the client.
+Although it is outside the scope of the PSR, recommendations may be made with regard to these items, but responsibility for the implementation of these would rest with the client.
+Administrative controls and procedures could include (but are not limited to) emergency planning, training, preventative maintenance, teaching or set-up requirements, procedures for material feeding, safe operating procedures, safe loading and unloading procedures, risk assessment, safe work practices, lockout, permit-to-work systems, supervisory control, personal protective equipment (PPE), housekeeping, warning signs, awareness barriers, ergonomics assessments, etc. - While practitioners who undertake PSRs are responsible for identifying and addressing issues of non-compliance with the applicable sections of O. Reg.
 851, practitioners do not bear responsibility for implementing the report recommendations.

-5.1.2 RESPONSIBILITIES OF THE CLIENT
+5.1.2 Responsibilities of the Client

-The client remains responsible for ensuring that all requirements of the Occupational Health and Safety Act and Regulations are complied with within the workplace.
-Even where a PSR is not required or an exemption from the requirements of Section 7 applies, the client is responsible for ensuring that all persons are protected before operating any apparatus, structure, protective element, or process in the workplace.
+The client remains responsible for ensuring that all requirements of the OHSA and regulations are complied with within the work-place.
+Even where a PSR is not required, or an exemption from the requirements of Section 7 applies, the client is responsible for ensuring that all persons are protected before operating any apparatus, structure, protective element or process in the workplace.